Alexandrov geometry: foundations: Reshetnyak gluing theorem

-The following theorem was proved by Yurii Reshetnyak \cite{reshetnyak:major}, assuming $\spc{U}_1$, $\spc{U}_2$ are proper and complete.
-In the following form the theorem appears in the book of Martin Bridson and Andr\'e Haefliger.\cite{BH}.
+The following theorem was proved by Yuriy Reshetnyak \cite{reshetnyak:major}, assuming $\spc{U}^1$, $\spc{U}^2$ are proper and complete.
+In the following form, the theorem appears in the book of Martin Bridson and Andr\'e Haefliger \cite{bridson-haefliger}.